jeremyikwuje/monierate-website/src/blog/nibss-what-it-is-and-how-it-works.md

 Ideators of the NIBSS envisioned a system that would be integrated across all Nigerian banks.
 This includes every single commercial bank within the country.

-But traditional banks are not the only ones uplinked and active on the platform.
+However traditional banks are not the only ones uplinked and active on the platform.
 As pointed out in the reviewed NIBSS scheme, several unique financial industry players also utilize the inter-bank system.

 This blankets commercial banks such as FirstBank, Guaranty Trust Bank, and United Bank of Africa.
 It also equally covers Opay, PalmPay, and the like.